20kdc/gabien-common/README.md

 When choosing which sub-projects to import, you may wish to deselect the parent project.

+*You may need to get Eclipse to ignore the toolchain plugin.*

 ## History

 "gabien" (Graphics And Basic Input ENgine was at least one of the acronyms) was originally developed as a part of an unofficial map editor for an old freeware game.